bsvin33t/bsvin33t/complexity_in_software.md

 Thus, we come back to my question, where does the complexity go to after we make our decisions.

-Foreword: I would have liked it the complexity lived in the querying part, and we had our ticket model store only `open` and `closed` as states instead of 3
+Afterword: I would have liked it the complexity lived in the querying part, and we had our ticket model store only `open` and `closed` as states instead of 3